 Five Tearfund staff members share about a book they’ve read recently that has challenged their thinking and prompted them to reflect on the many ways God’s love can be seen in action in our world.

 As I have travelled in Adnyamathanha country, in and around Ikara (the Flinders Ranges), I have seen how the landscape can be viewed at different scales.
-Large and small are mixed up as rocks viewed up close resemble the broader landscape and vice versa.
+Large and small are mixed up as rocks viewed up close resemble the broader landscape and vice versa, like some mind-bending geometric oache fractal generator!
 This dual sense of scale is reflected in Aunty Denise’s theology and her approach to story and time.

 One passage that for me summarises the book is when Aunty Denise is reflecting on some of her friends’ excitement at walking in Jesus’ steps in the Holy Land.
 She asks: “What would it mean to follow in Jesus’ footsteps here in Australia and on my own Adnyamathanha country?”

 The scope of this short (80 page) book is both grand and humble.
 Grand in that Aunty Denise challenges the notion of what it means to know God and understand anaditj (the way things are), and humble in that she draws on the very placed and grounded knowledge of her people and country.